Mount Digital — Executive Technology Leadership

 AI is reshaping how businesses operate at a foundational level.
 Previous technology cycles gave organizations years to get ready.
 AI is on its own timeline.
 The barrier to entry is deceptively low, and without the right architecture underneath, it falls apart when you try to operationalize it.

 Getting there requires leadership.
-I've done the readiness work across telecom, industrial distribution, and enterprise consulting — government, national intelligence, and global delivery.
-I bring that operator's perspective to every engagement.
+We bring an operator's perspective to every engagement — readiness work across telecom, industrial distribution, and enterprise consulting — government, national intelligence, and global delivery.

-Behind me is a team of trusted talent I've delivered with before — configured to the scope, embedded from the start, accountable to me.
+Behind every engagement is a team of trusted talent — years of collaboration — configured to the scope, embedded from the start, accountable to the outcome.

 How We Work Together

 Ongoing executive technology leadership without a full-time hire.
-I partner directly with executive leadership to set strategy, build operating discipline, govern vendors, and oversee delivery.
-I align the team and the operating cadence that makes delivery predictable.
+We partner directly with executive leadership to set strategy, build operating discipline, govern vendors, and oversee delivery.

-A focused 90-day engagement: I audit your technology landscape — applications, infrastructure, data systems, vendor relationships — assess platform architecture, technical debt, data maturity, and operational risk, then map where AI creates real value versus where modernization needs to happen first.
-Whether you're consolidating post-acquisition, rationalizing legacy stacks, or evaluating a major platform decision, you get a sequenced modernization roadmap: what moves now, what gets deferred, and what gets cut.
+A focused 90-day engagement: we audit your technology landscape — applications, infrastructure, data systems, vendor relationships — assess platform architecture, technical debt, and operational risk, then map where AI creates real value versus where modernization needs to happen first.
+Whether you're consolidating post-acquisition, rationalizing legacy stacks, or evaluating a major platform decision, you get a sequenced modernization roadmap: what moves now, what gets deferred.
 Roadmaps come with business cases and numbers.

 Executive sponsorship and hands-on leadership of a defined initiative: platform strategy, enterprise unification, operational structuring, or greenfield standup.
-I bring the team and the accountability to land it.
+We bring the team and the accountability to land it.

-Pre-acquisition: I evaluate the target's platform, score risk, and identify where value will leak.
-Post-close: I design the integration roadmap, lead consolidation, and drive time-to-synergy — including transition service agreement negotiation and unwind, the operational work that turns a closed deal into an independent, self-sustaining operation.
-I've been through eight-plus acquisitions from the inside and evaluated 70+ targets across enterprise and telecom platforms.
+Pre-acquisition: we evaluate the target's platform, score risk, and identify where value will leak.
+Post-close: we design the integration roadmap, lead consolidation, and drive time-to-synergy — including transition service agreement negotiation and unwind, the operational work that turns a closed deal into an independent, self-sustaining operation.
+Our team has been through eight-plus acquisitions from the inside and evaluated 70+ targets across enterprise and telecom platforms.

 Telecom and MVNO platform engagements — including greenfield builds, OSS/BSS standup, and carrier consolidations — are covered in a separate capabilities overview.

-I don't advise on AI from a distance — I operate in it.
-I've built my entire practice on AI — not as an experiment, but as an executive operating system.
-Market intelligence, technology diligence, vendor analysis, and delivery governance all run through it.
-The leverage isn't speed — it's running five workstreams at once, without scaling the operation to match.
-I conceived and deployed AI in production at Virgin Mobile — automated customer resolution that handled 81% of interactions without any human intervention — years before most organizations had a pilot.
+Mount Digital doesn't advise on AI from a distance — the entire practice runs on it.
+An AI-native executive operating system drives market intelligence, technology diligence, vendor analysis, and delivery governance across every engagement.
+The leverage isn't speed — it's running five workstreams simultaneously without scaling headcount to match.
+AI in production at Virgin Mobile handled 81% of customer interactions without human intervention — years before most organizations had a pilot.

-At Rexel USA, I unified all operating banners under a single enterprise platform for the first time in company history — reducing operating costs roughly 30%, rationalizing the vendor landscape, and transforming engineering from a support function into a strategic growth engine.
-At Rivet Logic, I stepped in as the first engineering leader and professionalized a nearshore delivery organization serving enterprise, government, and national intelligence clients — an organization Capgemini ultimately acquired.
-At Virgin Mobile, I optimized mobile video delivery to best-in-region quality — driving a 32% increase in data traffic.
-I build teams people don't leave.
-Attrition under my leadership has been virtually nonexistent.
+At Rexel USA, the mandate was one nobody had successfully executed before: unify all operating banners under a single enterprise platform for the first time in company history.
+The result — operating costs down roughly 30%, a rationalized vendor landscape, and an engineering function transformed from cost center to growth engine.
+At Rivet Logic, a nearshore delivery organization serving enterprise, government, and national intelligence clients was built from the ground up — and ultimately acquired by Capgemini.
+At Virgin Mobile, a mobile video delivery optimization drove a 32% increase in data traffic.
+The teams built in these engagements don't turn over.

-At Virgin Mobile Latin America, I delivered four rapid country launches — Chile, Colombia, Mexico, Peru — standing up full customer, billing, and service platforms under aggressive timelines while helping secure over $170M in PE and strategic investment.
-When T-Mobile acquired Sprint, they brought me in because I'd built and integrated those platforms through every acquisition that preceded it — not just for technical integration, but for the connective tissue across platforms, teams, and operating models.
+Virgin Mobile Latin America required four country launches in rapid succession — Chile, Colombia, Mexico, Peru — standing up full customer, billing, and service platforms under aggressive timelines while helping secure over $170M in PE and strategic investment.
+When T-Mobile acquired Sprint, Mount Digital was brought in specifically because every phase of that consolidation cycle had been navigated from the inside — not just the technical integration, but the operating continuity across platforms and teams.

 Background

-I entered telecom on the deal team of a $440M wireless joint venture, where I built the OSS/BSS platform from scratch.
-That operation was acquired by Virgin Mobile USA, and I took over technology delivery across all prepaid brands through the Sprint consolidation.
+Mount Digital was founded by Jim Glass, who entered telecom on the deal team of a $440M wireless joint venture — building the OSS/BSS platform from scratch before the ink was dry on the deal.
+That operation was acquired by Virgin Mobile USA, where Glass took over technology delivery across all prepaid brands through the Sprint consolidation.

-After telecom, I brought that operating discipline into global consulting — building and leading delivery organizations through an acquisition by Capgemini.
-Most recently, I led enterprise technology transformation at Rexel USA — unifying a highly distributed operating model, starting with CRM, under a single platform for the first time.
+After telecom, that operating discipline carried into global consulting — building and leading delivery organizations through an acquisition by Capgemini.
+Most recently, Glass led enterprise technology transformation at Rexel USA — unifying a highly distributed operating model under a single platform for the first time in company history.

 The thread across all of it: walking into complexity and creating order.